a11599/pmi/README.md

 ### `systimer_start`

-Initializes the module, sets up the protected mode real-time clock IRQ handler.
+Initialize the module, setup the protected mode real-time clock IRQ handler.
 The module maintains a reference count, subsequent calls to this function will only increase the number of references.

 Inputs: